paulrademacher/asyncpp/README.md

 1. `fetch_url_nonblocking()` can't return the status code directly, since the non-blocking function call returns control to the caller immediately.
 2. As written, this code spawns multiple non-blocking operations inside the for loop, one after the other, without waiting for the previous to complete.
+3. The simultaneous calls would all try to write to the same data buffer.